mjlshen/nothoughtfood/README.md

 2. Improve database to include more than one recipe per time/meal option.
 This would involve creating a new database, or altering the search function to allow more than one result per input.
 I would need to learn either method as I do not know how to do this at the moment.

+3. Create and implement some data mining tool so that I do not have to manually scrape recipes, as this is both time consuming and prone to errors that could largely be eliminated through an automated tool, resulting in a larger database of possible recipes.

-3. Realize my initial goal to allow ingredient-to-recipe functionality.
+4. Realize my initial goal to allow ingredient-to-recipe functionality.
 This would build upon the database and would probably require a separate search function.
-This currently seems out of my reach, but if I achieve the second step, this may be reasonable.
+This would especially build upon goals two and three.

+5. Allow users to input their own recipes.
+No data mining tool can accrue all recipes, only the ones I tell it to look for.
+There are some very unique recipes that would only be discovered in this manner.
+If I get to here, I can probably begin to monetize the app.